Axio-Lab/verxio-beta/README.md

 │  ┌────────────────────────────────────────────────┐    │
 │  │  Token Account (Holds Real USDC)               │    │
 │  │  - USDC Balance: 50.00                         │    │
-│  │  - Customer can withdraw to external wallet    │    │
+│  │  - Customer can withdraw to an external wallet    │    │
 │  │  - Can be used for payment at checkout         │    │
 │  └────────────────────────────────────────────────┘    │
 │                                                          │